Worfield

 Worfield is a village and civil parish in Shropshire in the West Midlands, England.
 It is 120 mi northwest of London and 10 mi west of Wolverhampton.
 It is north of Bridgnorth and southeast of Telford.
-The parish, which includes the hamlet of Chesterton, is an extensive one which lies on the River Worfe.
-The name Worfield comes from its location on the river Worfe and the surrounding countryside (fields).
+The parish, which includes the hamlets of Ackleton, Barnsley, Burcote, Chesterton, Hilton and Wyken, is an extensive one that lies on the River Worfe.
+The population of the parish at the 2021 census was 2,225.

-The manor of Worfield is mentioned in Domesday Book, where it formed part of the Seisdon Hundred of Staffordshire and was held by Hugh of Montgomery, 2nd Earl of Shrewsbury.
+The manor of Worfield is mentioned in the Domesday Book, where it formed part of the Seisdon Hundred of Staffordshire and was held by Hugh of Montgomery, 2nd Earl of Shrewsbury.

 History

-The earliest evidence of settlement that is recorded in the Parish is not in Worfield itself but at Chesterton, which today is a hamlet to the east of the village The people living in the Parish between 600BC and 47AD were part of the Celtic tribe, Cornovii.
-The economy of the Parish started with the Cornovii tribe and was based on agriculture, breeding and trading cattle.
+The earliest evidence of settlement recorded in the parish is not in Worfield itself but at Chesterton, a hamlet to the east of the village.
+The people living in the parish between 600 BC and 47 AD were part of the Celtic tribe, Cornovii.
+The economy of the parish started with the Cornovii tribe and was based on agriculture, breeding, and trading cattle.
 The area also gained considerable wealth from controlling the South Cheshire salt-making industry.

 Governance

-An electoral ward in the same name exists.
-This ward stretches north to Kemberton. the total population of the ward taken at the 2011 Census was 3,711.
+The first tier of local government is Worfield and Rudge Parish Council, which also covers the smaller parish of Rudge, to the east of Worfield.
+Most functions of local government are carried out by Shropshire Council, a unitary authority.
+The Worfield electoral division, which extends to several parishes north of Worfield, elects one member of Shropshire Council.